How to Avoid Email Mistakes

 The best way I’ve learned to deal with it is to build 1-2 days weekly for administration.

 On days that I am not working my system, I am not as consistent, nor efficient with my time… and have dropped out on details (which is embarrassing…), so I try to stick with what works for me.
 Everyone’s system is different.
-The key for email efficiency is to take advantage of the powerful tool that it is, and stop using it as a task list.
+The key for email efficiency and avoiding email mistakes is to take advantage of the powerful tool that it is and stop using it as a task list.